-The Russian invasion has caused immense human and psychological damage.
-Death and physical injury, the shelling and shooting of civilians, torture, and rape leave wounds in the affected people, communities, and society.
-Evacuation, displacement, and family separation add to the hardship people in Ukraine are currently experiencing.
+The Russian war on Ukraine has caused immense physical and psychological damage.
+Death and injury, shelling and shooting of civilians, torture, and rape leave wounds in the affected people, communities, and societies.
+Loss, displacement, and family separation add to the current hardship.

 In 2022, we have